New for 2026 RPM Support and Mentoring

 What is It?

-Projects are everywhere.
-Whatever it is you would like to do – create a video, organise an event, clean up a beach or collaborate to write a book – project thinking will help you to achieve your objectives.
+Whatever it is you would like to do – create a video, organise an event, clean up a beach or collaborate to get something changed in your community – project thinking will help you to achieve your objectives.
 The RPM Toolkit combines ideas from project management with an introduction to systems thinking and explains how to use selected tools and techniques for managing projects.

-Young adults with enthusiasm for change, and those further into a career who would like to add project management to their skill set, or may be are looking for a career change, can benefit from joining the RPM Support and Mentoring Programme.
-Don’t worry, no prior experience of project management is required.
+Young adults with enthusiasm for change, students and apprentices undertaking a project as part of a course, as well as anyone further into a career who would like to add project management to their skill set, are all welcome.
+No prior experience of project management is required.

 What you will need is an idea for something you would like to do - a project or a change you would like to see in the world around you.
 This will probably be something quite small because every big change begins with small steps.
 Your idea might be for a social or environmental project, or it could be a business idea.
 You may not know how to start, who to involve or how to share your idea.
 Not a problem.
-This Programme is designed to help you get started and successfully deliver your own project.
+We will support you to get started and successfully deliver your own project.

-The Programme begins with the RPM Toolkit (its free to download) and this resource underpins the entire Programme.
-You will be encouraged to practice project and systems thinking by applying selected techniques to design, plan, deliver and reflect on your own project idea.
-You will develop your individual project idea, practice selected techniques, and discuss your project with others.
+You should begins by downloading the free RPM Toolkit.
+Project and systems thinking will be encouraged by applying selected techniques to design, plan, deliver and reflect on your own project idea.
+Practicing the techniques is at the heart of our approach.
 Case studies, templates and individual feedback will be provided by experienced project professionals using a combination of online collaboration tools, small group online meetings and individual online mentoring sessions.

 How do i apply?

-To apply to join the RPM Support and Mentoring Programme you need to begin by downloading the RPM Toolkit (its free) and reading at least the first couple of chapters.
+To apply for RPM Support and Mentoring you need to begin by downloading the RPM Toolkit (its free) and reading at least the first couple of chapters.
 If you like what you find, and can see that using the techniques would be helpful for you, then we would love to hear from you.

 The next step is to prepare an outline of your idea for a project.
 You can then submit the project outline, with your contact details, using the Contact Us button below.